neoatlantis/manjusaka4/docs/index.md

 * User may leave multiple messages in one file.
 * Each message is decrypted based on correct answers to a few dependent questions.
 * Messages can be revealed progressively.
-Previous messages decrypted enables further steps.
-Otherwise no more decrytion is possible.
+Previous messages decrypted enable further steps.
+Otherwise no more decryption is possible.
 * A question may have multiple answers.
 Above progress can be made with
   branches: e.g. for different target groups, they may only view a subset of all messages.